Welcome to the city of looking up

 One minute I’m drinking in stone porticoes and Parisian antiquity like a poet on crack – the next, I’m watching homeless children bath in a public fountain.

-Everywhere you turn in this city, your faced with a new impression or feeling.
-It’s like living inside a kaleidoscope –– if also inside that kaleidoscope lived a tiny old lady who likes to slap you in the face every once in a while.
+Everywhere you turn, you’re faced with a new impression or feeling.
+It’s like living inside a kaleidoscope – if also inside that kaleidoscope lives a tiny old lady who slaps you in the face now and again.

 Sydney VS Buenos Aires

-Like BA expats and cat lovers, we wind up completely intoxicated by the passion and excitement; whether it’s a laser beam steeplechase or a neighborhood protest.
+Like BA expats and cat lovers, we wind up completely intoxicated by the passion and excitement; whether it’s a spontaneous street fair or a neighborhood protest.
 You can’t walk three blocks in this city without stumbling onto some kind of urban spectacle.

 A year later, I still wake up with Spanish words written all over.
 I still embarrass myself most days, but I can chart my growth in confidence and conjugated verbs.